 You can make these simply by flattening them in your palms and then cutting with a skewer.

-We looked at Hilke Macintyre’s work and created simplified depictions of plants and flowers.
+We looked at Hilke Macintyre’s work and created simplified depictions of plants and flowers. - Attach the decorations

 This is a crucial skill in ceramics and quite difficult for some children to master.
-Kids often get swept up with creating and forget this step – and then their work falls apart when dry!
+Kids often get swept up with creating and forget this step and then their work falls apart when dry!

-In our case, using air drying clay, score & water will do.
+In order to join two pieces of clay the technique of score & slip is used.
 Basically each surface to be joined needs to be scratched (scored) with a skewer, a dash of water applied to both and then the two surfaces pressed firmly together.
-In this way the clay fibres join when dry.
-(See steps below)
+In this way the clay fibers join when dry.

-After your decorations are firmly attached, use the skewer, clay tools & popsicle sticks to add lots of texture.
+After your decorations are firmly attached, use the skewer, clay tools & popsicle sticks to add lots of texture. - Exercise some patience

 Next, wait until your tile dries out completely – not kinda, not a little bit, but completely!
 This could take anywhere between 3 days and 2 weeks depending on the weather.

-Pro tip: Don’t be tempted to place it in an overly warm place like a sunny windowsill as it will warp!
-Aaaah clay, always a little bit temperamental.
+Pro tip: Don’t be tempted to place it in an overly warm place like a sunny windowsill as it will warp! - Add color to clay relief tiles

-Once completely dry, decorate your tile with acrylic paints (making sure you add sufficient white to your colors so that the colors don’t dry too dark) OR use this surprising technique inspired by Sunnyside Art House.
+Once completely dry, decorate your tile with acrylic paints (making sure you add sufficient white to your colors so that the colors don’t dry too dark) or use this surprising technique inspired by Sunnyside Art House.

 First, gently color parts of your tile with fluorescent oil pastels, and then add fluorescent tempera paints over the top.
 Be careful not to press too hard or use too much water.

 The effect is just stunning!
+How beautiful would these tiles look displayed in your kitchen!?

 Pin It For Later